amit-chaudhari1/amyth.dev/content/papermod/how_i_escaped_tutorial_hell.md

 ---

-- Don’t strive for learning cause a project demands it, but rather cause learning is fun.
+## Don’t strive for learning cause a project demands it, but rather cause learning is fun.

 This is not applicable to everyone, but I’ve found that people who are always learning about some xyz thing are more likely to solve a problem than people who’ve just learnt what was the absolute bare minimum for their project.
 This is also another reason I’m very slightly disappointed when people come up to ask whether they should learn Angular/rust/C++…. <insert language/framework/tech name here>.
 Yeah, you should just go ahead and give it a try.
 The concepts transfer, your brain struggles and ends up being a really nice thinking machine. it’s awesome to be constantly learning some xyz. it is a privilege many won’t be able to afford due to circumstances and I feel absolutely blessed to be among the folks who can.

-## Key-घरी-घेऊन-जा (key takeaways)
+## Key takeaways

+- Build Atomic projects
+- Give yourself some room to play. give yourself time.
+- Learn how to solve bugs and troubleshoot.
+- Coding Challenges
+- read more, watch less
+- Get better at reading docs
+- Learn How to ask for help
+- Learn cause it is fun, not cause you need to for a project.